 There are “woods” and there are “woulds.”
-And there is a great difference between the two of them.
+And there is a significant difference between the two of them.
 We know that “forests” are made of “trees” that we call “woods.”
 And there are many Christians who have “woulds” in their lives.

 Every now and then we hear some say, “I know that what I am doing is wrong - but I’m going to do it anyway.
 I would do the right thing but there is some thing inside me that is stronger than me and it makes me do these evil things.
-I would do the Lord’s will, but there is some thing deep within me that continues to make me a slave to sin and I would give it up but have not been able to.”
+I would do the Lord’s will, but there is some thing deep within me that continues to make me a slave to sin, and I would give it up but have not been able to.”

 That’s being lost “in the woulds.”
 But the Psalmist decided that he would not be lost in the “woulds.”
 Rather, he confidently cried out from the depths of his heart and said, “The Lord is my strength and my defense; He has become my salvation!”

 Jesus said, “Without Me you can do nothing.”
-But Paul gave us the solution to our lack of strength and the resource that is available to enable us to do God’s will: “I can do all things through Christ who strengthens me!”
+However, Paul gave us the solution to our lack of strength and the resource that is available to enable us to do God’s will: “I can do all things through Christ who strengthens me!”

 If we would do right and live right, He must be Lord.

 Prayer: Often, Lord, we would do what is right only to fail.
 Strengthen us with Your Spirit to honor You always.
 You are our strength and reason to sing.
 In Jesus’ Name, Amen.